jkrshw/jessek-blog/_posts/2011-03-26-unable-to-vnc-to-server-because-of.md

+---
+layout: post
-Title: Unable to vnc to server because of gnome-keyring
+title: Unable to vnc to server because of gnome-keyring
-Date: 2011-03-26
+date: 2011-03-26
-Tags: gnome, ubuntu, vnc, linux
+tags: gnome, ubuntu, vnc, linux
-Slug: unable-to-vnc-to-server-because-of
+slug: unable-to-vnc-to-server-because-of
+---

 Unable to vnc to server because of gnome-keyring